Zaid-Ajaj/the-elmish-book/chapters/commands/http.md

 </div>

 In the same way that the browser sends HTTP requests to the server, our Elmish application too can make HTTP requests, send them to webpack development server and process the HTTP responses it gets back.
 In the following sections, we will look into how that actually works and how we can can integrate HTTP communication into our Elmish applications from the very scratch.

-We will apply the techniques we have learned in this chapter to model HTTP requests and responses in terms of Elmish commands and asynchronous workflows.